php-repos/console/README.md

 **Subcommands**

 Subcommands are supported via directory structure.
-For example, to create a `users:create` subcommand, add a file at `Source/Commands/Users/CreateCommand.php`.
-The Console Package maps directory paths to command names using `/` as a separator.
+For example, to create a `users create` subcommand, add a file at `Source/Commands/Users/CreateCommand.php`.
+The Console Package maps directory paths to command names using space as a separator.

 ### Defining Command Options